joshuawills/X-Compiler/website/mydocs/content/docs/language/project-structure.md

 // there will be further support for other paths later import "../myLib/math.x" as Math;

+// This shorthand can be specified for standard libraries
+// The path to standard library can be specified with the 'X_LIB_PATH' env
+// variable, but defaults to "$HOME/.x-lib/"
+import std, io, math;

 export enum Boolean -> {
     TRUE, FALSE
 }